Starting a business with a limited budget? Looking for a virtual phone service provider that’s cheap but also high quality? This list has you covered.

 6. OpenPhone

-As the new-kid-on-the-block virtual phone service, OpenPhone is turning heads making it super easy for startups to get a phone number set up with all the features you need to run your business.
-If you’re interested, you might want to sign up soon because they keep raising their prices.
+As the new-kid-on-the-block virtual phone service, OpenPhone is turning heads, making it easy for startups to set up a phone number with all the features you need to run your business.
+You might want to sign up soon if you’re interested because they keep raising prices.

 Pricing: OpenPhone offers three plans: